CodersCafeTech/ENS160-Viam-Module/README.md

 ## Build and Run

-To use this module, follow these instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `rdk:sensor:coderscafe:sensor:ens160` model from the [`coderscafe:sensor:ens160` module](https://app.viam.com/module/rdk/coderscafe:sensor:ens160).
+To use this module, follow these instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the [`coderscafe:sensor:ens160` module](https://app.viam.com/module/rdk/coderscafe:sensor:ens160).

 ## Configure your sensor